TheGlobalMail/alzheimers/README.md

 The steps are:

-1) Build an optimised version of the site to the dist directory
+1. Build an optimised version of the site to the dist directory
-2) Retrieve all the latest data from the wordpress cms and store a data.json and the associated images in the dist directory
+2. Retrieve all the latest data from the wordpress cms and store a data.json and the associated images in the dist directory
-3) Deploy to the acceptance environment at http://alzheimers-deliver.theglobalfail.com using heroku.
+3. Deploy to the acceptance environment at http://alzheimers-deliver.theglobalfail.com using nodejitsu.
-4) Deploy to the staging environment at http://alzheimers-deliver.theglobalfail.com by syncing the files to rackspace cloudfiles
+4. Deploy to the staging environment at http://alzheimers-deliver.theglobalfail.com by syncing the files to rackspace cloudfiles
-5) Deploy to the production environment at http://alzheimers-deliver.theglobalfail.com by syncing the files to rackspace cloudfiles
+5. Deploy to the production environment at http://alzheimers-deliver.theglobalfail.com by syncing the files to rackspace cloudfiles

 ### Building an optimised version of the site  ###